 - As a Burrito or Quesadilla.
 Warm up the leftovers, then tuck them into a tortilla, and enjoy it as a burrito or pan fry it, quesadilla-style.
 Add some Grilled Chicken Tenders for additional protein.

 - With Grains.
 Toss this salad with your favorite cooked grain.
-Quinoa black bean corn salad sounds tasty!
+Quinoa black bean corn salad sounds tasty, or pair it with farro or classic brown rice.

 - As a Salad.
 Pile it onto a bed of lettuce for an easy salad variation.
 Drizzle with extra lime juice and olive oil for a quick dressing.